ThomasCsson/MASSIVEChem/README.md

 The aim of this package is to provide the user functions in order to simulate the mass spectrum of a molecule and to display the spectrum on a graph.
 The package also provides other features that can facilitate the chemical analysis of a molecule such as a functional group finder and an instauration calculator.

 Developpers:
-- Thomas Christianson, second-year bachelor student at EPFL https://github.com/ThomasCsson
+- Thomas Viking Christianson, second-year bachelor student at EPFL    https://github.com/ThomasCsson
 - Igor Gonteri, second-year bachelor student at EPFL                  https://github.com/igorgonteri
 - Arthur Humery, second-year bachelor student at EPFL                 https://github.com/Arthurhmy

 ### What is mass spectrometry ?
    - Mass spectrometry is an analytical technique used to identify and quantify chemical compounds in a sample by measuring the mass and sometimes the charge of molecules.
 It involves separating ions according to their mass-to-charge ratio (m/z), then detecting and analysing them.
 This method is widely used in chemistry, biochemistry, pharmacology and other fields to characterise substances and understand their structure and composition.